cyberchicken1231/cyberchicken1231.github.io/_posts/2025-12-9-Chromebooks-sucking-as-always.md

 But in the end it works.
 Every piece is routed correctly.
 The speakers play.
 The headphones work.
 And now I understand Chromebook audio at a level I never wanted but will probably brag about anyway.

 If someone else hits this problem just know that the hardware is fine.
-The pain is only in the software.
+The pain is only in the software(and in the TWO AUDIO CHIPS, but that's a problem for later me).